From Deuteronomy 8:16

 I would say that the above verse contains the answer to all the ‘whys’ we tend to ask God.
-All the afflictions that He leads us through that seem unreasonable, unfair or uncalled for are allowed because He wants to be good to us in the end.
+To every affliction He leads us through that seems unreasonable, unfair or uncalled for.
+It is because He wants to be good to us in the end.

 Challenges that God allows do not simply exist in our journey, they actually make good things happen.
 How exactly does that come about?
 I have the perfect illustration and it happens to come from one of my favorite stories of the Bible, the story of Joseph.

 Most of us are well acquainted with Joseph’s story.
-We know that the seventeen-year-old boy was sold as a slave to Egypt.
-He worked for an Egyptian named Potiphar who made him chief of the servants.
+We know of the seventeen-year-old boy who was sold as a slave into Egypt.
+He worked for a nobleman named Potiphar who eventually made him chief of the servants.
 This part of the story is where we see how hardships are actually necessary in our journey to fulfill God’s purpose and be blessed.